Sculpture ~ Lettercutting

 1923 to 1999

-Alongside managing the workshop John painted many watercolours and created numerous sculptures.
+Alongside managing the workshop, John painted many watercolours and created numerous sculptures.
 Most of these works were sold at exhibitions, either at his house or from galleries throughout this country and abroad.
+He also produced some fascinating illustrated diaries.

-His works were chosen, on 28 occasions to be exhibited at the Royal Academy Summer exhibitions between 1952 and 93.
+His works were chosen on 28 occasions to be exhibited at the Royal Academy Summer exhibitions between 1952 and 1993.

 His development of letterforms and letter carving techniques is acknowledged by fellow craftsman to this day.